amirdew/CollectionViewPagingLayout/README.md

 ## Premade Transformable Protocols

-There are prepared transformables to make it easier to use this library,
+There are premade transformables to make it easier to use this library,
-using them is very simple, you just need to conform your `UICollectionViewCell` to the prepared protocol
+using them is very simple, you just need to conform your `UICollectionViewCell` to the premade protocol
 and then set the options for that to customize it as you want.
 there are three types of transformables protocol at the moment `ScaleTransformView`, `SnapshotTransformView`, and `StackTransformView`.
 as you can see in the samples app these protocols are highly customizable and you can make tons of different effects with them.